kaltura-vpaas/webcasting-integration/README.md

 #### KMS_EVENTS3

-Similiarly, you'll need the ID of the metadata profile, which we'll retrieve using its name in the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API:
+Similarly, you'll need the ID of the metadata profile, which we'll retrieve using its name in the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API:

 ```python
 filter = KalturaMetadataProfileFilter()